brickzzhang/terraform-module-mini-tool/README.md

 ## Note

 1.This script only generates the boring part which describes variables and output fields, you need to modify the left parts according your specific module information.

+2.The output of the script is NOT 100% CORRECT but could leave the most doc editing work out, please RECHECK the content before you release it.